-Students seeking a MED, Non-thesis Distance Education with a major in EPSY are eligible to petition for an exemption from the final exam.
-You must apply for exemption before the Office of Graduate and Professional Studies deadline or you will not be able to graduate.
-At the beginning of the last semester in the program, contact epsyadvisor@tamu.edu for assistance.
+For students seeking a MED, No Thesis Dist Ed & No Final Exam with a major in EPSY, the master's final exam is not required.
+At the beginning of the last semester in the program, contact epsyadvisor@tamu.edu for assistance in graduation preparations.

-TEXES School Counselor (152) Exam Checklist
+TExES School Counselor (252) Exam Eligibility

-- o Complete with a "B" or better CPSY 683 School Practicum I. - Successfully pass the certification practice test. - The school counseling coordinator will send notification of your eligibility to take exam with instructions by beginning of spring semester. - Test dates for TX152
+- Complete with a "B" or better CPSY 683 School Practicum I. - Successfully pass the certification practice test. - The school counseling coordinator will send notification of your eligibility to take exam with instructions by beginning of spring semester. - View Information about the 252 Exam